Olive Garden Ravioli Carbonara

 Cheese ravioli in a rich carbonara sauce with pancetta, Parmesan, and parsley—quick and comforting Italian-inspired dinner.

-10 min
+10 minutes

-Cooking Time
+Cooking Duration

-15 min
+15 minutes

-Total Time
+Overall Time

-25 min
+25 minutes

-Recipe Category: Classic Comfort Foods
+Recipe Type Classic Comfort Foods

-Cuisine Type: Italian-American
+Cuisine Type Italian-American

-→ For the Ravioli
+For the Ravioli

 01 567 grams cheese-filled ravioli (fresh or frozen)